fablabbcn/mdef-docs/docs/2025-26/year-2/elective-courses/content-workshops/index.md

 These elective courses are intensive workshops that usually span a week, where students learn about a specific theme.

-Students must select one **Applied Theory Workshop** to fulfill their their MDEF02 requirements.
+Students must select one **Content Workshop** to fulfill their their MDEF02 requirements.